ConceptaNjolima/MyTNTResources/Week 1/[ENG1.0]Intro to web apps.md

 # Intro to web app architecture

-This lesson provides an overview of how web apps work, HTML and CSS to lay the foundation for the prototypes NTs will build.
+This lesson provides an overview of how web apps work, HTML, CSS and TypeScript to lay the foundation for the prototypes NTs will build.

 ## Learning objectives